Disney Genie & Lightning Lane at Walt Disney World

 Disney can change the system for virtual queues at any time (and has, several times), but here’s the system currently in use:

-- Each day, you have two main opportunities to join the virtual queue (plus one more if you qualify for Extended Evening Theme Park Hours and the park is offering them that night) and get a boarding group, at 7:00 am (from outside the park) and at 1:00 pm (after entering the park).
+- Each day, you have two main opportunities to join the virtual queue (plus one more if you qualify for Extended Evening Theme Park Hours and the park is offering them that night).
+The first time is at 7:00 am (from outside the park) and the second is at 1:00 pm (after entering the park).
 Often all the boarding groups are given out within minutes (or even seconds on busy days), so plan to be ready a few minutes before 7:00 am (and then just before 1:00 pm if you aren’t successful at 7:00 am).
 If you get one at 7:00 am, you can’t get another at 1:00 pm.

 - There can be another Virtual Queue opportunity just for guests who qualify for Extended Evening Theme Park Hours.
 If a ride with a virtual queue is in a park that is offering extended evening hours, and you are staying in a hotel that qualifies you to take advantage of them, you can try one more time for a special virtual queue covering the extended hours.
 This special queue usually opens at 6:00 pm (but check the app to make sure).
 You do not need to have entered the park to book this late-night virtual queue.